CivMC/Civ/docs/wiki/Zorweth.md

 * Reinforce blocks for 1000 health.
 * Create armor repair kits.

 Armor repair kits are used to repair any piece of armor.
-Each one applied repairs 5% less than before, going from 20% to 15% to 10% to 5%.
+Each one applied repairs less than before, going from 100 durability to 75 to 50 to 25.
 Applying a repair kit requires no XP, making them ideal for quick field repair.
 Armor repair kits are made in the Space Chemistry Factory with 4 Phantom membranes and 8 aluminium ingots.
 This makes 1 repair kit.

 ### Meteoric Iron